 Have the school's completed due diligence?

 Yes.
-The schools have shared their financial information in the executive committee; none of the founding schools is carrying a deficit or has any significant financial or non-financial outstanding liabilities.
+The schools have shared their financial information with the executive committee; none of the founding schools is carrying a deficit or has any significant financial or non-financial outstanding liabilities.
 In addition, site surveys are being carried out and shared.
 All schools are rated as Good or better by Ofsted.
 The schools already work very closely with each other and know each other well.